thatstatsguy/thatstatsguy.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Hi 👋 I'm Chris.
 This site is a collection of information about my work, my ideas and the journey to being a better software engineer.

+I learn best when explaining concepts to others.
+My blog is an effort to document what I've learned and share it with others.
+As developers we stand on the shoulders of giants and I hope that these articles will help you in some way.
+Most articles I write have an accompanying code sample so take a look at my [TIL (Today I Learned)](https://github.com/thatstatsguy/til) if for whatever reason I've forgotten to attach something to the article.

-When not in front of a keyboard, you can find me on a wine farm or up in the mountains.
+When not in front of a keyboard, you can find me on a wine farm or trail running up in the mountains!

-My goal for 2023 is to write a lot of (hopefully) useful tech content on my [blog](https://thatstatsguy.github.io/blog/).
-Feel free to take a look while you're here!